Economy of the United Kingdom: 1997 to 2009

-This extended period of growth ended in Q2 of 2008 when the United Kingdom entered a recession brought about by the global financial crisis.
+This extended period of growth ended in Q2 of 2008 when the United Kingdom entered the Great Recession brought about by the 2008 financial crisis.
 The UK was particularly vulnerable to the crisis because its financial sector was the most highly leveraged of any major economy.
 Beginning with the collapse of Northern Rock, which was taken into public ownership in February 2008, other banks had to be partly nationalised.
 The Royal Bank of Scotland Group, at its peak the fifth-largest bank in the world by market capitalisation, was effectively nationalised in October 2008.
 By mid-2009, HM Treasury had a 70.33% controlling shareholding in RBS, and a 43% shareholding, through the UK Financial Investments Limited, in Lloyds Banking Group.
 The Great Recession, as it came to be known, saw unemployment rise from just over 1.6 million in January 2008 to nearly 2.5 million by October 2009.

 In August 2008 the IMF warned that the country's outlook had worsened due to a twin shock: financial turmoil and rising commodity prices.
 Both developments harmed the UK more than most developed countries, as it obtained revenue from exporting financial services while running deficits in goods and commodities, including food.
 In 2007, the UK had the world's third largest current account deficit, due mainly to a large deficit in manufactured goods.
 In May 2008, the IMF advised the UK government to broaden the scope of fiscal policy to promote external balance.
 The UK's output per hour worked was on a par with the average for the "old" EU-15 countries.